andrewtpoe/react-compositions/README.md

+# PWA Template

+This project is an enhanced template built on top of Create React App, a wonderful progressive web app generator.
+This template adds several things that `create-react-app` leaves out, namely:

+  - hot reloading
+  - client side routing
+  - styled-components
+  - normalize.css
+  - internationalization
+  - ...more to come?

+One of the major design goals for this template is to keep `create-react-app` in place and fully functional.
+Many minds have worked tirelessly on that project, and I am more then happy to work with the fruits of that effort.

+# Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>